 - Preheat oven.
 Preheat oven to 400 degrees F. and spray a large casserole dish with non-stick cooking spray.

 - Cook the lamb and beef.
 Heat 1 tablespoon of olive oil in a large heavy-bottomed skillet over medium-high heat.
-Add the ground lamb and use a wooden spatula to break apart into smaller pieces.
-Continue to cook until browned - approximately 5 minutes.
+Add the ground lamb and use a wooden spatula to break it apart into smaller pieces.
+Continue to cook until browned – approximately 5 minutes.
 Drain any excess fat and remove the ground lamb to a clean plate.
 Set aside.

 - Sauté the vegetables.
 To the same skillet add the remaining tablespoon of olive oil over medium-high heat.
 Add the onion and cook until soft, approximately 3-4 minutes.
 Stir often.
 Add the carrots and celery to the skillet and continue to cook for 4-5 minutes, stirring often.
 Add the minced garlic and sauté for 60 seconds, stirring continuously, before seasoning with salt, pepper, and Italian seasoning.

 - Sprinkle with flour and mix with tomato paste.
-Reduce heat to medium and sprinkle the vegetables with 3 tablespoons flour, mixing thoroughly to incorporate the flour into the vegetables.
+Reduce heat to medium and sprinkle the vegetables with 3 tablespoons of flour, mixing thoroughly to incorporate the flour into the vegetables.
 Mix in the tomato paste, reducing heat if necessary to prevent it from burning.

 - Return the ground lamb and peas.
 Return the lamb to the vegetables and add the peas.
 Mix well to combine and cook for 2-3 minutes.
 Remove from heat.